It is Stefan von Molyneux forhead from freedomain.com.

 I believe your view on this is a bit too simplistic.

-They are self-sabotaging in doing this kind of thing.
+They are self sabotaging in doing this kind of thing.

-And by thinking it's because it all follows the pattern of ESG, which is like Black Rock and Vanguard and this kind of pattern that's same ones that kind of owns our media and our thoughts in this kind of sphere.
+Because it also follows the pattern of ESG, which is like BlackRock and Vanguard, And this kind of pattern that's the same ones that kind of owns our media and our thoughts in this kind of sphere.

-So I believe that it's more deliberate.
+So I believe that it's more deliberate, it's more deliberate than you give credit.

 I mean, I'm aware that there are a lot of investment companies that give, that base their investment upon ESG points and DEI mandates and so on.

-So, and there are certainly, I mean, there are investors and investment companies and giant investment organizations that are awarding particular brownie points for companies that follow woke principles and woke ideology.
+So, and there are certainly, I mean, there are investors and investment companies and invest giant investment organizations that are awarding particular brownie points for companies that follow woke principles and woke ideology.

-But companies in the long run have looked at the smoking craters of other companies and said, well, if you Go too far in that direction.
+But the companies in the long run have looked at the smoking craters of other companies and said, well, if you go too far in that direction, it doesn't matter if you have investment if you don't have customers, right?

-And so if you get boycotts and you lose customers, then there will be pushback with regards to these mandates.
+Because the investors are fundamentally investing in And so if you get boycotts and you lose customers, then there will be pushback with regards to these mandates.

-So I'm aware, and it's a tough dance.
+So I'm aware and it's a tough dance.

 You know, I had significant ambitions when I was in the business world, right?

-But the problem is when you start to become successful and you're sort of high up in the business world, you start having to deal with all of these weird political, non-business mandates and these sort of creepy regulations.
+So I had significant interest in the business world, but the problem is when you start to become successful and you're sort of high up in the business world, you start having to deal with all of these weird political, non-business mandates and these sort of creepy regulations.

 And it just was like repulsive to me.

-I could just, I need to be able to speak my mind.
+I could just I need to be able to speak my mind.

 I cannot be tied up in red tape.